arbiterFF/Finance/README.md

 This project is a Python implementation of Modern Portfolio Theory (MPT) to optimize a portfolio of stocks using historical data.
 The goal is to maximize the Sharpe ratio, which represents the risk-adjusted return of the portfolio.

+## Methodologies

+Two separate methodologies are presented:
+- using Scipy optimizer
+- using a MonteCarlo simulation across 100,000 samples

 ## Features

 - Fetch stock price data using `yfinance` library